terrazas-lucia/terrazas-lucia/README.md

 ### I'm a Full Stack Developer, and a Multimedial Artist from Argentina 🌎💖!

 - ⭐ I'm currently working on my individual project for [HENRY][henry]!
-- 📌 I'm currently looking for a job as a Front End Developer!
+- 📌 I'm currently working as a Production Artist for [Wunderman Thompson][wundermanthompson]!
 - 🎀 Fun fact: I'm an illustrator and a color pink enthusiast
 - 🥳 2022 goals: Have my own website and learn NEXT.js!